gallery666/depo/README.md

-# depo my name is Gallers.
+# my name is Gallers.
 Its been a while.